omkarfadtare/Essential/README.md

 __1) Git:__
 - Git is a distributed version control system or tool that enables collaboration among multiple contributors by allowing them to work on the same project concurrently.
 - It helps you manage and track changes in your code or project over time.
-- Git can be used through the command line interface, but various GUI tools, such as GitKraken or GitHub Desktop, provide a visual interface for those who prefer not to use the command line interface, but as a programmer it's always a good practice to use terminal.
+- Git can be used through the command line interface or VS Code terminal or Git Bash, but various GUI tools, such as GitKraken or GitHub Desktop, provide a visual interface for those who prefer not to use the command line interface, but as a programmer it's always a good practice to use terminal.
 > Installing Git Bash:
 - You can download and install Git Bash [here](https://git-scm.com/downloads).